Creating and Editing Dashboards

 • Display Zeroes.
 Use this toggle when editing a Top-N or Bottom-N widget to enable the widget to show or hide zero results.

 • Fetch Count.
 Type the number of devices that you want to view on the widget.
-(This option applies only to line chart, leaderboard, leaderboard bar chart, table, and tile widgets.).
+(This option applies only to widgets using the Line Chart, Leaderboard, Leaderboard Bar Chart, Table, or Tile visualizations.).

 • Indexes.
 Specify the index values that you want to be returned per device for this metric.
 Select one of the following options: